Suspected suicide bomber attacks Kazakh oil city

 Kazakh news site Tengrinews.kz, citing a source in the security forces, said the bomber's body parts were scattered around the site of the blast and that he was a suicide bomber.

-A week ago, a previously unknown Islamist group threatened Kazakhstan in a video with violence unless it abolished a new law banning prayer rooms in state buildings.
+They also come a week after a previously unknown Islamist group threatened Kazakhstan in a video with violence unless it abolished a new law banning prayer rooms in state buildings.

 President Nursultan Nazarbayev, who has run Kazakhstan for 20 years, this month signed a new religion law which bans prayer rooms in state buildings and requires all missionaries to register with authorities every year.

-Analysts say the violence could signal an intensifying power struggle among security forces or a spillover from neighbouring states.
+Analysts have warned that the brewing violence could signal an intensifying power struggle among security forces or a spillover of violence from neighbouring states.
 Tajikistan, which borders Afghanistan to its south, is struggling with violence linked to Islamist jihadist ideology.

-Atyrau is an administrative and residential centre for international oil groups such as Chevron-led Tengizchevroil, which operates Kazakhstan's largest producing oilfield, Tengiz, to the south of the city.

-"Today the office in Atyrau and in Tengiz are working normally.
-The company has raised security," Linsi Crain, a spokeswoman for Tengizchevroil in Atyrau, told Reuters by telephone.

-Atyrau is home to one of Kazakhstan's four refineries, but the plant is located in a different part of town, far from the blast sites.

-"All is calm here," refinery spokeswoman Yelena Yesenova told Reuters by telephone.

-(Reporting by Maria Gordeyeva, Olga Orininskaya and Alla Afanasyeva; writing by Amie Ferris-Rotman and Melissa Akin; editing by Philippa Fletcher)
+(Reporting by Maria Gordeyeva and Olga Orininskaya; writing by Amie Ferris-Rotman; editing by Philippa Fletcher)